-Examinations may also be assessed alphanumerically:

-F: Fail EX: Exemption granted P: Pass
+Examinations may also be assessed alphanumerically: F: Fail EX: Exemption granted

-- 2. Where the student has been assessed more than once for the same examination, the highest mark is the valid one. - 3.
-Results from other institutions that are included in the student's examination programme with the examination board's consent are not converted to the UT's assessment system.
-If a different assessment system was used (i.e. no grades from 1-10 as outlined in the table in article 12.4), sufficient results are registered as "P" and unsatisfactory results as "F." The scope of the study unit in guestion is converted into the equivalent number of credits by BOZ. - 4.
-The examination board has the option to declare a grade invalid if it was acquired in a manner that violates these regulations.
+- P: Pass - 2) When the student has been assessed more than once for the same examination, the highest mark is the valid one. - 3) Results from other institutions that are included in the student's examination programme with the Examination Board's consent are not translated to the UT's assessment system.
+If a different assessment system was used (i.e. no grades from 1-10 as outlined in the table above), sufficient results are registered as "P" and unsatisfactory results as "F." The scope of the study unit in question is translated into the equivalent number of credits. - 4) The Examination Board has the option to declare a grade invalid if it was acquired in a manner that violates these regulations.